6 Ways To Stop Dry Skin In Winter

 How does microneedling help my skin stay soft and hydrated?

-Microneedling helps increase product penetration by up to 500%.
-This is due to what we call “micro-channels” being created with your Dr. Pen Australia device.
+Microneedling helps increase skincare product penetration by up to 500%.
+This is due to what we call “micro-channels” being created with your Dr. Pen microneedling pen.
 Applying creams and serums on your face may succeed to moisturise the outer layer of dead skin, but won’t penetrate deeper within as the active molecules are simply too big to pass through the ultra-protective epidermis layer.

 What serums should I use?